Table of Contents

-Viroids differ from the viruses in structure and form.
+Viroids differ from virus in structure and form.
 These consists of solely short strands of circular, and single-stranded RNA without the protein coats.

-The plants that are infected by viroids are responsible for the crop failures and also causes loss of million of dollars in the agricultural revenue every year.
-Some of the plants that are affected by this pathogens are potatoes, tomatoes, cucumbers, chrysanthemums, coconut palms, avocados, etc.
+The plants that are infected by viroids are responsible for the crop failures and also cause the loss of millions of dollars in agricultural revenue every year.
+Some of the plants that are affected by these pathogens are potatoes, tomatoes, cucumbers, chrysanthemums, coconut palms, avocados, etc.

-Viroids was first found by T.O.
+Viroids were first discovered by T.O.
 Diener in the year 1971.
-It was first examined in the potato spindle tuber viroid that caused a huge loss to the potato industry.
+It was first examined in the potato spindle tuber viroid caused a huge loss to the potato industry.

-Viroids are the plant parasites like transcriptional machinery of the organelles such as nucleus or the chloroplast, since they are known to be non-coding.
+Viroids are the plant parasites like transcriptional machinery of the cell organelles such as the nucleus or the chloroplast since they are known to be non-coding.
 These replicate by the process of RNA–RNA transcription.
-They mainly infect the epidermis of the hosts after causing a mechanical damage to the cell wall of the plant.
+They mainly infect the epidermis of the hosts after causing mechanical damage to the cell wall of the plant.

-Some of the characteristic features and functions of viroids are given below-
+Some of the characteristic features of viroids are given below-

 - These are among the smallest known agents causing infectious disease.